tildearrow/furnace/doc/2-interface/keyboard.md

 | Toggle auto-zoom                                       | `Ctrl-0`         |
 | Create instrument from sample                          | —                |
 | Set loop to selection                                  | `Ctrl-L`         |

-## note input

-the settings for note input keybinds operate differently. each entry in the list of keybinds is made of the following:
-- **Key**: key assignment.
-- **Type**: type of note input. left-click cycles through "Note", "Note off", "Note release", and "Macro release".
-  - _note:_ the list is sorted by type. on changing a key's type, it will instantly move to its new sorting position!
-- **Value**: number of semitones above C at the current octave. only appears for note type binds.
-- **Remove**: removes the keybind from the list.

-below all the binds, select a key from the dropdown list to add it. it will appear at or near the top of the list as a note with value 0.